Master of Divinity

 - Official Transcripts from all higher educational institutions previously attended

-- Background check* - Background check to be filed online at Certified Background, or call 1-888-666-7788 for more information.
+- Background check* - Background check to be filed online at Castle Branch, or call 1-888-666-7788 for more information.
 Please allow up to 2 weeks for us to receive the report.
 The package cost is $33.50, which must be ordered and purchased directly online by the applicant.
 The admissions office will supply the appropriate step-by-step directions on how to complete the background check.
 Please download instructions to order your background check and have it sent to the McAfee School of Theology at Mercer University.

 - $50.00 application fee